ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcServer.md

     }

 On closing the application the trace server got to be destroyed.
-This has to be done by invoking method ZS::Trace::CTrcServer::ReleaseInstance.
+This has to be done by invoking method ZS::System::CTrcServer::ReleaseInstance.
 But before destroying the trace server the states of the trace admin objects should be saved so that they can be recalled when restarting the application.

     CApplication::~CApplication()